 Ngong Ping Village is set on 1.5 hectares and has been architecturally designed and landscaped to reflect the cultural and spiritual integrity of the area.
 It has several attractions including Walking with Buddha, Monkey's Tale Theatre and the Ngong Ping Tea House.
 It also offers shops, dining and entertainment.

-Ngong Ping cable car ride is around $8 for adults and $6 for children, one way.
+Ngong Ping cable car ride is around $15 return for adults and $8 for children.
 Entry to the Ngong Ping Village is free.
-It opens between 10am-6pm on week days and 10am-6:30pm on weekends.
+It opens between 10am-6pm on week days and 10am-6.30pm on weekends.

 For more information